 Five truths and two lies about Tim: He was born in Texas, holds a college degree that he’s sworn never to use, once painted a prison, has swum in four of the five oceans, holds an obscure world record, has ridden his bicycle to Prudhoe Bay, and thinks you’re fabulous.

-Rosey Robards – Audio Maven
+Rosey Robards – Audio and Radio Maven

 Rosey Robards has been an Anchorage resident since right around her ninth birthday.
 She’s the director of the Alaska Teen Media Institute, where teens produce a monthly, public-affairs radio show on KNBA 90.3 FM, among other multimedia pieces.
 She occasionally freelances for the Anchorage Daily News and produced this piece about the founders of Arctic Entries long before she had the opportunity to join the storyboard.